-Life Skills classes are offered throughout the year in the spring, summer, and fall sessions at facilities across our region.
-Each session consists of a weekly class for 7-8 weeks.
+Life Skills classes are offered throughout the year in the spring, summer, and fall sessions/seasons at facilities across our region.
+Classes are once a week for 7-8 weeks.
 Participants who are new to the program MUST enroll in PLAYer classes.
 New participants 12 and older should look to sign up with the Teen PLAYer class on the schedule.
 A brief, but mandatory orientation session will be conducted for all parents on the first day of Life Skills classes.
 All students advancing from one level to another must meet certification requirements:

 - Little Linkster- this non-certifying level is for participants ages 4-6 years old only.

 - PLAYer – entry level for participants who are between 7 and 11 years old.
 Must complete at least 3 sessions in PLAYer to certify into Par.